 2. Email filtering

 Spam filters are the primary barrier of protection from phishing attacks.
 Filtering solutions use a set of rules to determine which incoming messages end up in the spam folder and which enter the Inbox.
-Businesses should customise their spam filter settings not only according to the volume and types of emails received but also patterns that are distinct to phishing emails.
+Businesses should customize their spam filter settings not only according to the volume and types of emails received but also patterns that are distinct to phishing emails.
 For example, the most recent phishing attempts typically feature emails sent from a local domain to a local domain, but the reply address of the email is non-local.
 Your email filter should be blocking these types of emails.

 Businesses can also opt for high-end email filters with Advanced Threat Protection for an added level of security.
 Advanced Threat Protection offers extra filtering capabilities that catch a variety of newly evolved phishing attacks.
-Unlike standard email filters which rely on signature-based detection, high-end filters use behaviour analysis to profile normal business network communications versus abnormal communications to uncover more sophisticated phishing attacks.
+Unlike standard email filters which rely on signature-based detection, high-end filters use behavior analysis to profile normal business network communications versus abnormal communications to uncover more sophisticated phishing attacks.

 3. System maintenance

-Outdated email systems and web browsers are an easy entry point for phishing attacks and the malware used to access confidential dataIt is commonly advised to run regular antivirus scans and updates to security software, email systems, operating systems and web browsers.
+Outdated email systems and web browsers are an easy entry point for phishing attacks and the malware used to access confidential data.
+It is commonly advised to run regular antivirus scans and updates to security software, email systems, operating systems, and web browsers.
 During a program update, important changes are applied to increase the security of applications on your computer.

-4. Email encryption
+4. Email Encryption

-Important emails containing payment details, personal details or other sensitive information should be securely encrypted.
+Important emails containing payment details, personal details, or other sensitive information should be securely encrypted.
 This ensures that the passwords and unique access rules required to view these emails remain confidential within the company and unviewable to hacked accounts.

 5. Data Loss Prevention (DLP)